apl-ocean-engineering/nvblox_ros1/README.md

 | x86_64   | NVIDIA GPU   | [Ubuntu 20.04+](https://releases.ubuntu.com/20.04/) <br> [CUDA 11.8+](https://developer.nvidia.com/cuda-downloads) |                                                                                                                                                                                         |

 # Installation
-There's 2 options: docker
+There's 2 options: docker and local installation
 ## Docker

-To simplify development, we strongly recommend using the docker images in [the docker subfolder](./docker/run_docker.sh)
+To simplify development, we strongly recommend using the docker installation in [the docker subfolder](./docker/)

 First check out this repo into `~/nvblox_ws/src/` and create `~/data` to store data:
 ```